-- You must answer the eligibility questions and enter Household Income from HI-144 before the claim can be processed. - For adjustment claims received after the April due date, a \$15 late filing fee is deducted from the property tax adjustment. - No adjustment claims will be accepted after the October due date.
+- You must answer the eligibility questions and enter household income information from Form HI-144 before the claim can be processed. - For claims received after the April due date, a \$15 late filing fee is deducted from the property tax credit. - No claims will be accepted after the October due date.
 Incomplete adjustment claims are considered not filed.